mojofunk/alta-doc/LIBMOJO-TODO.md

 out of tree modules that don't depend on any mojo libraries.
 It also makes it easier to use the interface and implementation in external code(ARDOUR)

+Change module install path to be in /lib/$PRODUCT_EXE_NAME directory and not in /bin

 remove get suffix from all AudioDevice methods as there is no set

 Add AudioDevice::open without input/output/samplerate parameters that just